buying a home for a dependent relative

 Answered on 20 April 2016 by Nick Morrey

 My mother is retired and has sold her flat in the North.
 She is living with me near London but she would like to buy a place of her own again in the South East.
 She has £80k saved from the sale but even small flats are at least £100k.
 I have a joint mortgage of £1150 a month and salary of £35k.
 I would like to get a mortgage for dependent relative to cover the difference from her £75k deposit and £105k property.
 Are there any lenders in the current market who would offer me a £30k mortgage without punitive rates?

-The other factor in raising a mortgage on your Mother's property is that you would have to be named on the title and the property purchased either in your name or joint names with your Mother. ou should take legal advice on the best way to do this before applying for a mortgage as it will determine whose names will have to go on the application.
+The other factor in raising a mortgage on your mother's property is that you would have to be named on the title and the property purchased either in your name or joint names with your mother.
+You should take legal advice on the best way to do this before applying for a mortgage as it will determine whose names will have to go on the application.

-If your Lender is unwilling or unable to help, I believe you would benefit from speaking to one of our independent mortgage advisers.
-Please call on 0344 346 3672 and tell the consultant the date and title of your question.
-They will be able to look at your situation and advise you accordingly.
+If your lender is unwilling or unable to help, I believe you would benefit from speaking to one of our independent mortgage advisers.
+Please call on 0344 346 3672 and we will be able to look at your situation and advise you accordingly.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.